Other People Named Allan Chase, Alan Chase or Allen Chase

 My father was named Stuart, but we're also not related to the economist and social theorist Stuart Chase (1888-1985) , either.

-I am distantly related to Salmon Portland Chase, but, sadly, not to the holdings of the bank named in his honor.
+I am distantly related to US Supreme Court chief justice, Treasury Secretary, and abolitionist Salmon Portland Chase, but, sadly, not to the bank named in his honor or any of its holdings.

 Alan Chase - NH Jazz Critic, Saxophonist